 What is the oral-systemic connection?

 Drs.
-Evans, Allen, and Englund of La Mesa, California, describe the oral-systemic connection as the link between a healthy smile and a healthy body.
+Evans and Allen of La Mesa, California, describe the oral-systemic connection as the link between a healthy smile and a healthy body.
 Having a healthy smile involves screening for periodontal disease.
 Periodontal disease, or “gum disease,” is a bacterial infection that causes loss of soft tissue and bone supporting your teeth.
 These bacteria can also enter your blood stream and spread throughout your body.
 These bacteria have been linked to the following medical problems.

 - Cardiovascular disease